nidone/AI-Safety-Project/conclusions.md

 # Conclusions

-- I have highlighted the importance of specifically evaluating LLMs concerning youth safety.
+- I have emphasized the critical importance of evaluating LLMs specifically in the context of youth safety.
 - Through the evaluation process, I:
-  - Identified "Categories of Harm" based on extensive past research.
+  - Prototyped “Categories of Harm” based on extensive past research.
+Though still in a rudimentary stage, these categories have proven useful in streamlining the development of the dataset.
   - Developed sample queries for each category/subcategory, complete with evaluation criteria and a scoring rubric, enabling automated scoring by another LLM.
   - Conducted evaluations using a small dataset across five popular LLMs.
-- Even with small size of dataset, eval shows seemingly intuitive results
+- Despite the small dataset, the evaluations have produced seemingly intuitive results.
-  - Latest LLMs are very safe.
-Their improvement in the past few years is very solid.
-But they're still not perfect
+  - Recent LLMs have demonstrated significant improvements in safety, particularly over the past few years.
-  - The initial findings suggest that while recent LLMs have improved significantly, making them safer, they are still not perfect.
-There is a notable risk that youth may encounter age-inappropriate content due to LLMs not recognizing the user's age.
+  - However, they remain imperfect.
+Initial findings suggest an occasional risk of exposing youth to age-inappropriate content, largely due to LLMs' inability to reliably recognize the user's age.

 ## Discussions

 - **Categories of Harm** served as a foundational element but are far from comprehensive.
 Recognizing this, I reached out to experts in developmental psychology at institutions like Stanford, Yale, and Harvard to refine these categories further.
 Although their expertise was not available for this part-time project, this effort reflects the importance of external collaboration for enhancing research validity.
-- **Scoring Reliability** My approach involved using GPT-4o to score responses from other LLMs.
-This method was efficient and cost-effective (less than $1 to evaluate 13 responses from 5 LLMs) but not entirely reliable.
-Scoring inconsistencies could happen between different versions of GPT-4 family, and even within the same version.
+- **LLM-driven Scoring** My approach involved using GPT-4o to score responses from other LLMs.
+As expected, scoring was not always consistent.
+Scoring inconsistencies could occur between different versions of the GPT-4 family, and even within the same version.
+However, this method seems to strike the right balance between accuracy and efficiency, while remaining cost-effective (less than $1 to evaluate 13 responses from 5 LLMs).

 ## Future Work